Dog Poop Color Guide: What Each Color Means & When to Call the Vet

 Tapeworms and roundworms are the most common culprits:

-- Tapeworms segments look like tiny grains of rice
+- Tapeworm segments look like tiny grains of rice

-- Roundworms eggs or larvae appear as small white flecks throughout the stool
+- Roundworm eggs or larvae appear as small white flecks throughout the stool

 If parasites are to blame, your vet will prescribe deworming medication.